hanami/controller/README.md

 assert_equal 200, response[0]
 ```

-It has a simple and powerful DSL for attributes: when use the `expose` macro, all the exposed objects are available from the outside:
+### Exposures

+We know that actions are objects and Lotus::Action respects one of the pillars of OOP: __encapsulation__.
+Other frameworks extract instance variables (`@ivar`) and make them available to the view context.
+The solution of Lotus::Action is a simple and powerful DSL: `expose`.
+It's a thin layer on top of `attr_reader`.
+When used, it creates a getter for the given attribute, and adds it to the _exposures_.
+Exposures (`#exposures`) is set of exposed attributes, so that the view context can have the information needed to render a page.

 ```ruby
 action = Show.new